Key Highlights

 How Network Detection Response Stops Ransomware

-2. Real-Time Threat Identification: NDR analyzes network packets to detect early indicators of ransomware activity, such as unusual encryption behavior, communication with known malicious domains, or the delivery of ransom notes over the network.
-Unlike endpoint-only solutions like RansomWall, which reported 98.25% accuracy in detecting crypto ransomware by monitoring file systems and host-level activity, NDR provides broader, real-time visibility across the network.
+- Real-Time Threat Identification: NDR analyzes network packets to detect early ransomware attacks through such anomalies as unusual encryption patterns, connection attempts to suspicious domains, and sending ransom notes through the network.
+While an endpoint-only solution such as RansomWall achieved 98.25% accuracy in detecting crypto ransomware by monitoring the file system and host, NDR provides more extensive monitoring and analysis of network events.
+This enables the detection of any ransomware activities before.
 This allows it to identify and flag ransomware behaviors even before they reach endpoints, reducing dwell time and preventing encryption at scale.

 Use Cases: NDR in Action